bhartishr28/health-insurance-premium-prediction-app/readme.md

   Age Group	Model Used

-  1. ≤ 25 years	model_young
+  1. Less than or equal to 25 years: model_young
-  2. > 25 years	model_rest
+  2. greater than 25 years: model_rest

   This approach significantly reduced extreme prediction errors.